Baby’s First Easter Basket

 Bunny-shaped eggs were filled with socks – which you can never have to many of with a new baby!
 (They’re always losing socks!)

-Finally, we tucked shoes, Easter-themed baby books and other little things in any open space left in our baby Easter basket.
+Finally, we tucked shoes, Easter-themed baby books and other little things in any open space left in our infant Easter basket.

 So simple, but so useful!

-If you purchased a jumbo-sized Easter basket, you could include even more supplies that a baby always needs, like more wipes, diapers, and memory books or keepsake craft kits!
+If you purchased a jumbo-sized Easter basket, you could include even more baby gear: perhaps more wipes, diapers, and memory books or keepsake craft kits!

 What else would you include in a baby’s first Easter basket?
 Let us know your ideas in the comments below!